koii-network/docs/run-a-node/k2-validators/validator-setup.md

 ```

 :::tip
-Please make sure you are in the home directory of the user you created before continuing
+Please make sure you are in the home directory of the user you created before continuing to
 check by running `pwd` and it should return `/home/koii`
 :::